Tackling litter and waste

 Our work supports our ambition for Scotland to have a circular economy and be litter free.

-We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and we are committed to delivering key sections of the action plans.
+We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and are committed to delivering action and inspiring behaviour change through a number of activities including our Upstream Battle campaign and our support the NLFS Action Plan.

 We continue to work closely with you to tackle litter and waste to keep our country and neighbourhoods clean, green and sustainable.